KoRIOz675/DnDCharacterApp/README.md

 ![logo](src/main/resources/com/nightbreeze/images/logo-DnDCharacterApp.jpg)

-This project is an App you can run to create and manipulate your DnD characters.
+This project is an App you can run to create and manipulate your DnD5e characters.

+The current name is a placeholder and the project will possibly be renamed later on.

 It is done in Java with JavaFX for the visual interface.
 The visual interface in made in SceneBuilder.

 ## Recommendations

-I recommend that ou still have the books on other platforms (DnDBeyond, physical, etc.) as this app doesn't give book's information.
+I recommend that you still have the books on other platforms (DnDBeyond, physical, etc.) as this app doesn't give book's information.

 ## Project status